arielsaffer/pandemic_hpc/README.md

 bsub < submit_setup.csh
 ```

 Modify or copy 'submit_launch.csh' to adjust the resources requested (especially -n and -W).
 If you are in the landscape-dynamics lab group, the conda environment has already been created on HPC and is referenced in 'submit_launch.csh'.
-If you are not, the conda commands to set it up are included below.
+If you are not, the conda commands to set it up are included below. *Note: If you will write output to temporary files, run the command ```chmod u+x wrapper_script.csh``` before your first use to give permission to execute the wrapper script.*

 Submit the script.